5 critical factors in a successful Employment Pass application

 A tip for non-English speakers: if your transcripts and certificates are not in English, they will need to be translated by an official translation service and provided with your application.

 Companies that have been in operation for several years often have an easier time getting EPs approved than startups.
-However, newer companies can also get their EPs approved where they can demonstrate a large amount of paid-up capital to demonstrate to MOM that they have enough liquidity to pay salaries.
+However, newer companies can also get their EPs approved where they have a large amount of paid-up capital to demonstrate to MOM that they have enough liquidity to pay salaries for at least 1 year.

 Once you have decided the amount, you will be required to inject your chosen amount into the company.
 This money does not have to be put away in a bank account for a specific period of time.
 Do remember that the paid-up capital cannot be used for non-business purposes.

-Under the Fair Consideration Framework (FCF), a company applying for Employment Passes must post an advertisement on Jobs Bank 2 weeks prior to sending their EP application.
-This framework has been put in place to strengthen the Singaporean core in the working world.
+Under the Fair Consideration Framework (FCF), a company applying for Employment Passes must post an advertisement on Jobs Bank 2 weeks and consider all candidates fairly prior to sending their EP application.
+This framework is put in place to strengthen the Singaporean core in the working world.

 All companies in Singapore need to adhere to the Tripartite Guidelines of Fair Employment Practices.
 This step can only be skipped if MOM has exempted the company/job from this requirement.
 Posting an advertisement on Jobs Bank has to be done by the company and not the applicant personally.